federicabologna/federicabologna.github.io/index.markdown

 Here are a few research directions I worked on and am currently excited about:

-1. **<u>Evaluation of clinical QA models</u>**: After studying the integration of medical alerts within nurses workflows at [NYC Health + Hospitals](https://www.nychealthandhospitals.org/), I have been increasingly interested in evaluating clinical QA models in anticipation of their integration in electronic health record systems.
+1. **<u>Evaluation of clinical models</u>**: After studying the integration of medical alerts within nurses workflows at [NYC Health + Hospitals](https://www.nychealthandhospitals.org/), I have been increasingly interested in evaluating clinical QA models in anticipation of their integration in electronic health record systems.

 2. **<u>Large-scale analysis of patient needs in online health communities</u>**: I am tracing symptoms and treatment strategies in PCOS online communities; I have [analyzed user needs and support strategies](https://doi.org/10.1101/2024.02.27.24303445) in endometriosis online communities, as well [perceptions of ablation and excision surgery](https://doi.org/10.1016/j.jmig.2024.08.001).